 5. Don't Set Objects Where They Can Easily Fall

-One of my pet peeves is when people set objects at the edge of a table or counter when they could just as easily set the object back a ways, where it's much less likely to fall.
+One of my pet peeves is when people set objects at the edge of a table or counter when they could just as easily set the object back a ways.

 So I am hereby officially offering this simple, practical advice: don't set objects where they can fall easily.
 Not knives, not plates, not ice cube trays, not pots and pans, not cutting boards, not coffee cups, not anything.
 It's just not worth it.